Forecasting with fractional Brownian motion: a financial perspective: Model description: preliminaries on the fBm

 From Proposition~\ref{pro:cov_fBm}, one sees that the fBm is not a stationary process but its increments are stationary, exactly like the standard Brownian motion.
 This means that, for making forecasts, we will more easily work with increments than with the process itself.

 In all what follows, the process $X_t$ is an fBm of Hurst exponent $H$ and volatility parameter $\sigma>0$.
 In the empirical part of the paper, $X_t$ will either depict a log-price or the volatility process of a price.
 We thus cover the two main applications of the fBm in finance.
 The first one has been put forward by econophysicists and the second one has known a recent interest in mathematical finance with the rise of the literature about rough volatility.
 For simplification, we will sometimes evoke log-prices in the theoretical developments, but the approaches can also often be applied to volatilities and to any other dynamic described by an fBm, in particular in Section~\ref{sec:forecast}.
+Besides, even though volatility is not tradable, its forecast value is used in many trading algorithms, making the forecast of rough volatility a relevant challenge in finance.
 However, Section~\ref{sec:seuilOptim}, in which we determine the profit and risk of a systematic strategy, is only appropriate for log-prices.